room23studios/wal-quotes/README.md

-# wal-quotes
+# zsa-quotes-api
-Great quotes by an anonymous computer science teacher.
+Memorable quotes from ZSA teachers.

 ## Getting started
 The first thing one needs to do after cloning the repository is initializing the database and creating the admin account.